weecology/lab-manual/HiPerGator.md

 The column labeled "S" is your job status.
 You want this to be `R` for "running", but it can spend a while as `Q` (in the queue) before starting, especially if you request many cores.
 Sometimes (but not always) the output will explain why you're still in the queue (e.g. QOSMEMLIMIT if you're using too much memory).

-# How do I get my data on to HiperGator
+# How do I get my data on to HiperGator?

 * Often, the easiest way to transfer files to the server is using `git clone`.